In the Morning (Itzy song): Commercial performance

-Music video
+Music video and promotion

 Three teaser videos were released prior to the song's release.
 An accompanying music video was uploaded to JYP Entertainment's YouTube channel on April 30, 2021.
 It was directed by Bang Jae-yeob.
 In three days, the music video reached fifty million views.
 After one week, the video suprassed over 70 million views.
 The dance practice video was uploaded on May 2, 2021, and has received over 6 million views as of May 2021.
 On May 22, 2021, the music video hit 100 million views, which took only 22 days and 12 hours to achieved, becoming the quickest of the group's videos to reach the milestone.
 The music video opens with Ryujin in a cropped jacket and pleated skirt posing among mannequins in a fashion shop.
 The next scene shows the group all in black while dancing in a streets in a small town.
 The scene shifts to a quaint floral greenhouse, where Lia is shown singing in a floral gown with Itzy dressed in elegant clothes.
 Later in the clip, the girl group showcase their fierce choreography on a set decorated with samurai swords.
 Then, Yuna is shown next to a mirror in a neon green draped dress with a black bodysuit.
 In the next part, the group is dancing surrounded by flames.